SWaRL: Safeguard Code Watermarking via Reinforcement Learning

-Reinforcement learning (RL) has become a central component in post-training large language models beyond supervised instruction tuning \cite{ouyang2022traininglanguagemodelsfollow}.
-RL-based post-training enables models to align with human preferences, improve reasoning, and optimize for task-specific objectives that are difficult to capture through static datasets.
-A typical RL pipeline for LLMs builds upon a reward signal, which is derived from human feedback, learned reward models, or rule-based evaluators, and a policy model using variants of policy-gradient methods.
-Previous work uses reinforcement learning from human feedback (RLHF), where the reward function is trained from pairwise preference data and optimized via trust-region policy optimization.
-Despite its effectiveness, these RLHF pipelines can be computationally expensive, tightly coupled to reward-model quality, and prone to reward hacking or distributional drift.
+Reinforcement learning (RL) has become a central component in post-training large language models beyond supervised finetuning \cite{ouyang2022traininglanguagemodelsfollow}.
+In particular, reinforcement learning from human feedback (RLHF) aligns model outputs with human preferences, improve reasoning, and optimize for task-specific objectives that are difficult to capture through static datasets.
+A typical RLHF pipeline builds upon a reward signal, which is derived from human feedback, learned reward models, or rule-based evaluators, and a policy model using variants of policy-gradient methods.
+Despite its effectiveness, RLHF pipeline can be computationally expensive, tightly coupled to reward-model quality, and prone to reward hacking or distributional drift.

-Group Relative Policy Optimization (GRPO) \cite{deepseekmath2024} has emerged as a lightweight and robust alternative to standard RLHF-style optimization for LLM alignment.
-It is particularly effective in tasks requiring structured reasoning, such as code generation and mathematical reasoning.
-Unlike traditional methods that rely on a separately trained reward model, GRPO directly compares a group of sampled responses for each prompt to derive a relative advantage signal from evaluators like code compilers.
-Formally, given a prompt $x$ and a set of $K$ candidate responses $\{y_{1},\dots,y_{K}\}$ sampled from the current policy $\pi_{\theta}$, each response receives a quality score $s_{k}$ from a rule-based evaluator (e.g., functional compiler for coding tasks).
-GRPO computes the relative advantage
+Group Relative Policy Optimization (GRPO) offers a lightweight alternative by leveraging relative comparisons within a group of sampled responses.
+Given a prompt $x$ and a set of candidate outputs $\{y_{1},\dots,y_{K}\}$ sampled from the current policy $\pi_{\theta}$, each response is assigned a score $s_{k}$ from an evaluator (e.g., functional compiler for coding tasks).
+The relative advantage is computed as: